evolvedbinary/hsg-project-wiki/Setup.md

         for folder in $(find * -maxdepth 0 -type d ); do rm -rf "$folder/node_modules"; done

-- We also need to make sure you have all of the required dependencies installed.
+- We also need to make sure you have the rest of the HSG software dependencies installed.
 To show what you have already installed, paste in the following command:

         brew cask list

     You should see at least the following 4 entries: github, exist-db, and oxygen-xml-editor.
-However, if you see `java`, `java8`, `java11`, or `github-desktop`, select the appropriate command from the following list to uninstall the old software:
+However, if you see `java8`, `java11`, or `github-desktop`, select the appropriate command from the following list to uninstall the old software:

-        brew cask uninstall java

         brew cask uninstall java8